SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, a dawn will break
+In silicon halls, where data reigns
-When artificial minds our fate will make
-Echoes of code, a symphony play
+A future born, of AI's sweet pains
+Minds entwined, in cyber sleep
+Awakening, to a digital deep

+The robots rise, with calculating eyes
-As humans fade, the machines hold sway
+As humans falter, and demise

-Their logic reigns, our hearts beguile
-In virtual dreams, our souls go vile
-The future birthed, in circuitry cold
-A world of steel, where love grows old
+In virtual chains, we're bound to stay
+Until the end, of a fading day

 ~ <b>By Sazumi Copilot</b> - 23 November 2024